 2.7 out of 5.0 stars

 A great address and an amazing clubhouse.
-A historical club – with very few members, sadly being ruined by jeans-wearing Americans who do not understand the clubland culture.
-Let the NLC serve as a warning against any other club planning to relax its dress code.
+A historic club—though with very few members—sadly being ruined by jeans-wearing Americans who do not understand clubland culture.
+Let the NLC serve as a warning to any other club considering relaxing its dress code.

-• Membership requirements: Proposed and seconded by at least two current members.
-Short waiting list.
+Membership requirements: Proposed and seconded by at least two current members.
+No waiting list.

-Through the front doors, you enter the Main Hall.
-Strict porters are there to gently guide away the curious and the American tourists who have mistaken the club for the neighbouring Royal Horseguards Hotel.
-But if you are lucky enough to be allowed further in, you will enter the rotunda with the largest free-standing marble staircase in Europe.
-An absolute magnificent piece of design, it replaces the old staircase after it was damaged during the war.
+Entering through the front doors, you find yourself in the Main Hall, where strict porters gently turn away the curious and American tourists who mistake the club for the neighbouring Royal Horseguards Hotel.
+However, if you are lucky enough to be allowed further in, you will enter the rotunda with the largest free-standing marble staircase in Europe—an absolutely magnificent piece of design that replaced the old staircase after it was damaged during the war.

-As you wander around the club, though, you cannot help but notice the tilework that covers walls, ceilings and columns throughout the building.
-It is certainly impressive, but the colours and style of the tiles have sometimes led to comments likening certain parts of the clubhouse to a very large and heavily decorated public lavatory.
-The 1st Earl of Birkenhead, who was once told off for regularly stopping by the club to use the men’s room without being a member, in a story much enjoyed and repeated in the club, simply replied “Good God!
+As you wander around the club, you can’t help but notice the tilework covering walls, ceilings, and columns throughout the building.
+Although certainly impressive, the colours and style of the tiles have sometimes drawn comparisons to a very large and heavily decorated public lavatory.
+The 1st Earl of Birkenhead, famously reprimanded for regularly using the men’s room without being a member, reportedly retorted, “Good God!
 Is it a club too?”

-Jokes aside, the interior of the National Liberal Club is splendid, though perhaps a bit faded.
-The Smoking Room, which now serves as a members’ sitting room, is stunning – as is the Dining Room, the Bar and the many club’s function rooms.
-As you walk around the enormous clubhouse it is hard to believe that the club originally was in fact substantially bigger yet, having been forced to sell off parts of the building to the next-door hotel during those dark clubland years of the 60s and early 70s.
+Jokes aside, the interior of the National Liberal Club is splendid, albeit a bit faded.
+The Smoking Room, now serving as a members’ sitting room, the Dining Room, the Bar, and the club’s many function rooms are stunning.
+As you explore the enormous clubhouse, it’s hard to believe that the club was originally even larger, having been forced to sell off parts of the building to the next-door hotel during the challenging times of the ’60s and early ’70s.

-If what you’re after is an ultra-traditional club with dark leather sofas, old paintings and a large smoking room, this used to be as good as it gets.
-Sadly, a few years ago, the NLC introduced a very relaxed come-as-you-please dress-code.
-The policy was pushed through against fierce opposition from some of the old-style members; many of the old guard have since resigned.
+Today, the National Liberal Club is open to both political members, naturally of liberal persuasion, and non-political members.
+If what you’re after is an ultra-traditional club with dark leather sofas, old paintings, and a large smoking room, this used to be as good as it gets.
+Sadly, a few years ago, the NLC introduced a very relaxed, come-as-you-please dress code.
+The policy was pushed through against fierce opposition from some of the long-term members; many of the old guard have since resigned.

-Since the changes, the NLC has accepted many jeans-wearing members who you’d otherwise suspect belonged to commercial establishments such as Home House or Onda.
-As a result, its reputation in clubland has plummeted and in 2023 the Oxford & Cambridge Club terminated its reciprocal agreement with NLC.
-As one committee member said: “It was never about the dress-code.
+Since the changes, the NLC has accepted many jeans-wearing members who one might otherwise expect to belong to commercial establishments such as Home House or Onda.
+As a result, its reputation in clubland has plummeted, and in 2023 the Oxford & Cambridge Club terminated its reciprocal agreement with the NLC after repeated incidents of “unfortunate behaviour.”
+As one committee member remarked: “It was never about the dress code.
 It’s about the character of the people you want as your fellow members.
 If you can’t be bothered to put a tie on, you probably don’t care much for your club.”

 This club is just amazing.
 It is in every way exactly like you would imagine a top English gentlemen’s club; somehow managing to be luxurious and derilict, shabby and glossy at the same time.
 Deep, deep leather chairs, with gentlemen sleeping in them, rooms the size of a football field and a river front balcony.